Race and health: Genetic factors

-The fact that every human has a unique genetic code is the key to techniques such as genetic fingerprinting.
+The fact that every human has a unique genome is the key to techniques such as genetic fingerprinting.
 Versions of genetic markers, known as alleles, occur at different frequencies in different human populations; populations that are more geographically and ancestrally remote tend to differ more.

 A phenotype is the "outward, physical manifestation" of an organism."
 For humans, phenotypic differences are most readily seen via skin color, eye color, hair color, or height; however, any observable structure, function, or behavior can be considered part of a phenotype.
 A genotype is the "internally coded, inheritable information" carried by all living organisms.
 The human genome is encoded in DNA.

 For any trait of interest, observed differences among individuals "may be due to differences in the genes" coding for a trait and "the result of variation in environmental condition".
 This variability is due to gene-environment interactions that influence genetic expression patterns and trait heritability.

 For humans, there is "more genetic variation among individual people than between larger racial groups".
 In general, an average of 80% of genetic variation exists within local populations, around 10% is between local populations within the same continent, and approximately 8% of variation occurs between large groups living on different continents.
 Studies have found evidence of genetic differences between populations, but the distribution of genetic variants within and among human populations is impossible to describe succinctly because of the difficulty of defining a "population", the clinal nature of variation, and heterogeneity across the genome.
 Thus, the racialization of science and medicine can lead to controversy when the term population and race are used interchangeably.